UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/3-ImprovementProjects/C3-TrainingOutreach.md

 ## Tasks

-[... the actual need for formal trainings may depend on whether there's been enough of a change from the pre-upgrade version to be necessary, but then again--given turnover, etc.--it might be worthwhile to plan for periodic trainings regardless of the amount/degree of change from the last version...]
+[... the actual need for formal trainings may depend on whether there's been policy changes and/or enough of a change from the pre-cleaned-up-data version to be necessary, but then again--given turnover, etc.--it might be worthwhile to plan for periodic trainings regardless of the amount/degree of change from the last version...]

 - Also note potential need to email lib_ids to let folks know that the documentation has been updated [if not already done in steps C1 or C2]